 ML Model(s) may be stored or updated in the ADRF by:

 - a consumer sending the ADRF an Nadrf_MLModelManagement_StorageRequest as described in clause 10.3.2, containing the ML Model or ML Model address to be stored or updated.
 The ADRF response provides a result indication.

+NOTE: When MTLF updates a model in ADRF, or even in MTLF itself, it could happen that multiple different ML models which are being used in the system have the same model identifier, which may lead to misoperations.
+It is up to MTLF implementation on how to avoid such situation if that can cause problems.
+For example, MTLF can only update models that are not provisioned yet.

 ML Model(s) may be deleted from the ADRF by: